sensu/sensu-docs/content/sensu-go/5.14/sensuctl/reference.md

 ## Shell auto-completion

-### Installation (Bash Shell)
+### Installation (Bash shell)

-Make sure bash completion is installed.
+Make sure Bash completion is installed.
 If you use a current Linux in a non-minimal installation, bash completion should be available.
 On macOS, install with:

 {{< highlight shell >}}